nisaharan/flight-delay-prediction/README.md

 # flight-delay-prediction
-It was the submission I made for an interview for Expedia.
+Predicting whether a flight will be late or will be on time using regression techniques.
+It was the submission I made for Machine Learning Engineer interview for Expedia.